dyne/dowse/README.md

 Installation and activation takes a few steps, only `make install` needs root:

-1. Download dowse on a GNU/Linux box (we use Devuan Jessie)
+1. Download dowse on a GNU/Linux box (we use Devuan Ascii)

 ```
 git clone https://github.com/dyne/dowse dowse-src
-git submodule update --init
+cd dowse-src && git submodule update --init
 ```

 2. Install all requirements, here below the list of packages.
 To avoid installing